Palmer Bikeway: 2000–2010

-In 2001 the township received additional grant money for the completion of a three-mile section of the trail along the Bushkill Creek in the northern section of the township.
+In 2001, the township received additional grant money for the completion of a three-mile section of the trail along the Bushkill Creek in the northern section of the township.
 This section goes north from Penn Pump Park to the township's border with Tatamy.
 In 2002, following the completion of the Rt.
 33 extension, a two-mile section of path was completed west of Riverview Park along the Lehigh River.
 This section eliminated the need to traverse the steep grades from Chain Dam Road when traveling from Riverview Park.

 2011 and beyond

 As additional funding becomes available the recently completed 3-mile section will be connected to the original 7.8-mile path.
-Additional connections to other local trails in Wilson, Plainfield and Forks Townships will also be made.
+Additional connections to other local trails in Wilson, Plainfield and Forks townships will be made.